Ralim/IronOS/Documentation/Menu.md

 1. Measure the input voltage with a multimeter and note it down.
 2. Connect the input to your iron.
 3. Enter the settings menu
-4. Under the advanced submenu
+4. Under the Advanced submenu
 5. Select the calibrate voltage option
 6. Use the front and back buttons to adjust the displayed voltage to minimize the error to your original measurement
-7. Press both buttons at the same time to save and exit to the menu
+7. Press both buttons at the same time to Save and Exit to the menu

 ### Calibrating tip offset (Set tip model)
+This is normally not needed unless you have an issue with your temperature or your tips are wearing out prematurely.

-Some tips will have an offset on their readings, to calibrate this out perform the following steps:
+Some tips will have an offset on their readings, to calibrate this out, perform the following steps:

 1. Connect power to your iron
-2. Make sure the tip is at room temperature (i.e., wait for a fair while after using the iron before calibration)
+2. **Critical: make sure the tip & handle is at room temperature** (wait a good while after using the iron before calibration)
-3. Enter the settings menu
+3. Enter the settings menu and press `+` (front button closer to the tip) to select items.
-4. Scroll down to the advanced menu, and then the temperature calibration
-5. Press the button to change the option (tip button)
+4. Scroll down to Advanced menu > press `+` > Calibrate temperature? > press `+`
-6. The display will start to scroll a warning message to check that the tip is at ambient temperature!
+5. The display will scroll a warning message to Check that the tip is at room/ambient temperature!
-7. Press the button near the tip of the iron to confirm
+6. Press the `+` button to confirm
-8. The display will go to "...." for a short period of time as the unit measures the tip temperature and the handle temperature and compares them
+8. The display shows "...." for a short time as the unit measures the tip temperature and the handle temperature and compares them.
-9. The display will then go back to *TMP CAL* and it will display a number, this is your offset number.
-You generally don't need it unless debugging issues
+9. The display will then go back to *TMP CAL* and it will display your Offset number.
+You generally don't need it unless debugging issues.
 10. Calibration is done, just exit the settings menu as normal
 11. You're done, enjoy your iron!

+Note: offsets are dependant on your tip, temperature sensor, and the MCU.
+It's the culmination of tolerances at rest.
+Typical values are 700-1000 range.
+This is only designed to be used at boot while cold (ambient room temperature), as temperatures drift apart as soon as power is connected.
+Doing this reading repeatedly could result in wide varience of the offset number and/or incorrect calibration.

 ### Boost mode

-This allows you to change the front key (one near the tip) to become a boost button when you hold it for > 2 seconds.
+This allows you to change the front button `+` (one near the tip) to become a boost button when you hold it for > 2 seconds.
 This allows you to set this button to change the soldering temperature for short periods.
 For example, when soldering a big joint and you want to boost the temperature a bit.

 The boost temperature is set in the settings menu.